Wisdan21/terraform-s3-website/README.md

 ### Step 2: Terraform Configuration

-Important!
-Make this file in your terraform-s3-website folder, NOT the root folder.
+It is important to create the file within your terraform-s3-website folder, not in the root folder.

 1. **Create a `main.tf` File**: Define the infrastructure for hosting the static website in an S3 bucket.
 2. **Use a Module for S3 Website**: Incorporate a module for creating an S3 bucket configured for website hosting.